 The Startup Speed parameter should be set to an engine speed at least 10% higher than the fastest engine cranking speed but lower than the engine's idle speed.
 This allows the controller to determine whether the engine is cranking or running whenever an engine speed signal is present.
-See the "Startup Sequence" example in Chapter 5.

-If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Idle, Set Speed A, or Set Speed B) before the engine has started.
+If the Startup Speed value is set too low (less than crank speed) the controller's target speed will be ramped to the active set speed (Idle or Set Speed A) before the engine has started.
 Therefore, when the engine does start, it may overspeed or output excessive smoke because the startup ramp, having already completed, no longer controls the rate of engine speed increase.

-If the Startup Speed value is set too high (above the active set speed) then the Startup Speed becomes the target speed that the controller must reach before the it considers the startup sequence complete.
+If the Startup Speed value is set too high (above the active set speed) then the Startup Speed becomes the target speed that the controller must reach before it considers the startup sequence complete.
 Typically, the startup sequence ends when the engine speed reaches the active set speed.
-The active set speed is the Idle Speed if the Idle Hold Time parameter is a nonzero value or the "selected set speed" (either Set Speed A or Set Speed B).
+The active set speed is the Idle Hold Time parameter is a nonzero value or Set Speed A.